SichangHe/dii/final_pitch_presentation.md

     - Lack of proper commenting, upvote, and categorizing mechanisms, such as [Jianshu](https://www.jianshu.com/p/3ef5e96c7669).

-## Market Opportunity and Customer Analysis
+## Market and Potential Customer

-- How well are the market and the potential customers identified and analyzed?
+The internet is open to everyone, therefore anyone willing to interchange knowledge and have access to the internet is our potential customer.

+University students are a special group.
+They have the urge need to interchange knowledge and they have access to the internet.
+This means that the majority of our customers probably will be university students.

+Anyone who is trying to self-teach is also our potential customer.
+In this age,
+any intelligent people should be learning throughout their lives.
+FoRum should be a good platform to help them keep learning.

 ## Growth Strategy